shane-jeon/chromegrove_app/README.md

 # Chrome Grove - Dance Studio Management System

-Chrome Grove is a web application for managing dance studio operations, including class scheduling, student enrollment, attendance tracking, payment processing, and membership management.
+Chrome Grove is a full-stack web application built as a part of my Object Oriented Analysis & Design project, which is also designed to support a nonprofit dance studio that’s currently in the works—a project led by friends whose mission I truly believe in.
+The app helps lay the foundation for running the studio smoothly, from class scheduling and student sign-ups to tracking attendance, handling payments, and managing memberships.
+The goal is to make sure the tech side is taken care of, so the studio can stay focused on building an inclusive space for movement and community.

 ## Features

-- Multi-role user system: Students, Staff, and Management
+- Rose-based access for Students, Staff, and Management
-- Class management: create, schedule, and manage classes
+- Tools for creating, scheduling, and managing classes
-- Student enrollment and attendance tracking
+- Easy student sign-ups (through Clerk) and attendance tracking
-- Payment processing with Stripe
+- Secure payment processing with Stripe
-- Credit system for class cancellations and makeups
+- Credit system for handling class cancellations and makeups
-- Announcements for studio communication
+- Announcement board for studio-wide updates and communication

 ## Technology Stack